Stopping Zika Before It Starts

 Hunting Mosquitoes for Years

 Abt has a successful track record combating mosquito-transmitted diseases, particularly malaria.
-Since 2011, Abt Associates has led the PMI AIRS Project, which conducts indoor residual spraying and entomological monitoring in 17 countries in Africa.
+Since 2011, Abt Global has led the PMI AIRS Project, which conducts indoor residual spraying and entomological monitoring in 17 countries in Africa.
 Since 2011, the project has protected more than 10 million people every year from malaria.

 PMI AIRS has created a number of innovations, such as recycling insecticide bottles and creating mobile soak pits to reduce the project’s environmental impact.